Actify

 Frequently Asked Questions

-Use shift-agnostic formats: async gratitude boards that any shift can read and write on, shift-overlap check-ins that happen at every handover (day-to-evening, evening-to-night), and monthly cross-department coffees that are scheduled around individual break times rather than a fixed group event.
-The Micro-Dose Model was specifically designed for this — frequent micro-interactions that don't require the whole team to be in the same room at the same time.
+Use shift-agnostic formats: async gratitude boards that any shift can read and write on, shift-overlap check-ins that happen at every handover (day-to-evening, evening-to-night), and monthly cross-department coffees scheduled around individual break times rather than a fixed group event.
+The Micro-Dose Model was specifically designed for this — frequent micro-interactions that don't require the whole team in the same room at the same time.
 Facilities using this approach close the engagement gap between day and night shift from 28% to 6% within 8 weeks.

 See it in action